 Journal entries often occur automatically behind the scenes that use these in-built Accounts.
 One common example is when you create a Sale a journals between the in-built Accounts Receivable Account called Asset:Accounts Receivable and the Income Account you chose for the Sale.
 Later When payment is applied a further Journal between the Bank Account you selected and the same Accounts Receivable Account is created.

 Create groups of like accounts in your chart of accounts and sum them in your Profit and Loss Summary Report.
+Within your account creation, you can choose the Header Account you want to put this Account under.
+Note if you are creating this account as a Header account then this option won’t be available.

 This capability also allows advisors and business owners to set account hierarchy and naming in line with regulatory or statutory accounts compliance needs.
 Some examples are: